dxd132630/ddndd.io/QuickRefToTechInterview.md

    * The entry a[j] is in its final place in the array, for some j.
    * No entry in a[lo] through a[j-1] is greater than a[j].
    * No entry in a[j+1] through a[hi] is less than a[j].
-This j point is called pviot point at which the partition takes place.
+This j point is called pivot point at which the partition takes place.
 We achieve a complete sort by partitioning, then recursively applying the method to the subarrays.
 It is a randomized algorithm, because it randomly shuffles the array before sorting it.

    **Big O complexities** :